-Plastic #1 (PET) Curbside Recycling Curbside Organics Curbside Trash Hazardous Waste E-Waste Bulky Item Pick-Up / Landfill Drop-off Donate Backyard Composting Special Instructions PETE #1 Plastic bottles are recyclable in your curbside recycling cart.
-Bottles must be empty.
-Caps OK.
+Plastic #1 (PET) Curbside Recycling PETE #1 Plastic bottles are recyclable in your curbside recycling cart.
+Bottles must be empty and dry.
+Caps are OK on the bottle.
 Not Safe to Reuse PET plastic has a porous structure that absorbs bacteria over time and becomes more porous with each use.
 Because germs can reside inside the plastic, you can’t always wash them away.
 Avoid Heating Plastic Keep plastics containing food or drink out of the microwave, dishwasher and other hot places, like your car.
-The warmer plastic gets, the more it tends to break down, melt, and release chemicals.
-Ways to Reduce Opt For Reusable Containers Most plastic is made directly from oil and natural gas, not recycled plastic.
+The warmer plastic gets, the more it tends to break down, melt and release chemicals.
+Not Infinitely Recyclable Plastic isn’t infinitely recyclable in the same way that glass and metal are.
+Its quality declines each time it’s recycled, so new plastic needs to be added in order to keep recycling it.
+Ways to Reduce Opt for Reusable Containers Most plastic is made directly from oil and natural gas, not recycled plastic.
 When plastic does get recycled, it is often into products that are no longer recyclable.
-Metal or glass is always a better choice.
+Metal and glass, which are durable and can be recycled infinitely, are always a better container choice.
 Drink Filtered Tap Water Disposable water bottles are made of plastic #1 and can be avoided by drinking filtered tap water instead.
 Most bottled water comes from the tap in the first place, and taste tests in cities such as New York have favored tap over bottled water.
 Did You Know?
 Bottled Water: Is It the Same as Tap?
 Most bottled water is simply filtered tap water, and it can cost more than twice as much as what’s available from the tap.
-Largest Plastic Bottle Recycling Plant The Atlantic wrote an article detailing the violent afterlife of plastic bottles.
+Largest Plastic Bottle Recycling Plant The Atlantic details the violent afterlife of plastic bottles.
 Plastic from these bottles lives as long as 500 years after you toss them.
-This story explains what happens to them in that time, and why not enough plastic bottles are making it into the recycling system at all.
+Read more about what happens to the bottles during that time, and why not enough bottles are making it into the recycling system at all.